 Further information is available on the department's website.

 The department also operates a national general enquiries line.

 Telephone: 131 881

 Hours of operation: Monday to Friday from 8.30 am to 4.30 pm.
 Recorded information is available outside these hours.

 Fact Sheet 34.
-Produced by the National Communications Branch, Department of Immigration and Citizenship, Canberra.
+Produced by the National Communications Branch, Department of Immigration and Border Protection, Canberra.

 Last reviewed January 2012.